valentyn-l/GTAIV.EFLC.Various.Fixes/README.md

 - Restored Jeremy St. Ives in few more frames in Blog This cutscene.
 - Fixed incorrect wheels on Turismo during intro cutscene.
 - Improved textures for some TBoGT exclusive ads in Star Junction.
+- Added variety to M_Y_ClubBlack_01 ped in some cutscenes with him (he always appeared in same look).

 #### Screenshots
 ![YT5LfaX](https://github.com/valentyn-l/GTAIV.Various.Fixes/assets/60371520/a42eabd8-60e3-4b76-b59e-1fda8a40efcc)